alexcpn/alexcpn.github.io/html/NN/ml/4_backpropogation.md

-# Backpropogation
+# Back-propagation Demystified

-## Activation functions, Cost functions and Backpropogation
+## Activation functions, Cost functions and Back-propagation

-We have seen how gradient descent was used to optimise the cost function associated with linear regression and how that leads to find the optimal line seperating the features  in  linear regression.
+We have seen how gradient descent was used to optimise the cost function associated with linear regression and how that leads to find the optimal line separating the features  in  linear regression.

 Now this same method is used for Neural Network Learning.
-We use the method of backpropogation to propogate recursively the optmised weights from gradient descent from output layers to the input layers.
+We use the method of back-propagation to propagate recursively the optimise weights from gradient descent from output layers to the input layers.

 ## Structure of a Neural Network

-Neural network is basically a set of inputs connected through 'weights' to a set of activation functions - the artifical neuron (the round circles you see in the diagram below), whose output will be the input for the next layers and so on.
-The final layer will be either 2 'neurons' for modelling classification problems, or a set of connections for regression problems - example for number recogintion the output will have 10 neurons (to represent digits 0 to 9).
+Neural network is basically a set of inputs connected through 'weights' to a set of activation functions - the artificial neuron (the round circles you see in the diagram below), whose output will be the input for the next layers and so on.
+The final layer will be either 2 'neurons' for modelling classification problems, or a set of connections for regression problems - example for number recognition the output will have 10 neurons (to represent digits 0 to 9).
 Below is one diagram.

 ![neuralnetwork]

 For training a neural network we need a dataset which has the input and expected output.
-The weights are randomly intialised and the inputs passed into the activation function through the weights gives some ouput.
+The weights are randomly initialized and the inputs passed into the activation function through the weights gives some output.
 This output or computed values can be compared to the expected results and the difference gives the error of the network.
 We can create a 'Cost Function' with a simple function of this error like what we saw in the last chapter say the Mean Squared Error.
 We can use the same Gradient Descent now to adjust the weights so that the error is minimized.

 So far so good.

  We do this in the last layer of the multi-layer neural network.

  Now how do we adjust the weights of the inner layer ?
-This is where Backpropogation comes in.
-In a recursive way weights are adjusted as per their contributiion to the output.
+This is where Backpropagation comes in.
+In a recursive way weights are adjusted as per their contribution to the output.
 That is weights or connections which have influenced the output more are adjusted more than those which have influenced the output less.

- ## How Backpropogation works
+ ## How Backpropagation works

  Let us see the mathematical notation of representing  a neural network.